Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Negative Results

 \subsection{Stochasticity Gap}

 The \emph{stochasticity gap} is a fundamental gap in Linear Programming relaxations for stochastic problems which replace probabilities with deterministic fractional weights.
-The notion was first discussed informally in~\citet{brubach2017attenuate}, and was later also observed by~\citet{purohit2019hiring} (where they referred to it as a ``probing gap'').
+The notion was first discussed informally in~\citet{brubach2017attenuate}, and was later also observed by~\citet{purohit2019hiring} (where they referred to it as a "probing gap").
 When these LP relaxations are used as upper bounds on the offline optimal solution, or as a benchmark for the competitive ratio, the stochasticity gap represents a barrier to the best achievable competitive ratio.
 One interpretation of such a result is that better competitive ratios are not possible.
 However, one may alternatively view it as a result showing the limitations of using a particular LP as a benchmark for competitive ratios.

-We present a stochasticity gap for a common LP relaxation of the online bipartite matching problem with stochastic rewards.
-Recall from Section~\ref{sec:advlp} that LP~\eqref{lp:adv} with the constraints~\eqref{eq:lpadv-1matchu}--\eqref{eq:lpadv-tprobes} (and excluding our additional family of constraints~\eqref{eq:lpadv-dpopt}) is a standard LP relaxation for bipartite matching with (known) patience constraints and adversarial arrivals.
-This is essentially an extension of the ``Budgeted Allocation'' LP from~\citet{mehta2012online} to include the patience constraints.
+We present a stochasticity gap for a common LP relaxation of the online matching problem with stochastic rewards.
+Recall from \Cref{sec:advlp} that LP~\eqref{lp:adv} with the constraints~\eqref{eq:lpadv-1matchu}--\eqref{eq:lpadv-tprobes} (and excluding our additional family of constraints~\eqref{eq:lpadv-dpopt}) is a standard LP relaxation for bipartite matching with (known) patience constraints and adversarial arrivals.
+This is essentially an extension of the "Budgeted Allocation" LP from~\citet{mehta2012online} to include the patience constraints.
 For convenience, we reproduce this standard LP below in the vertex-weighted setting.

-Simple LP formulations like this, while useful, can sometimes give too large of an upper bound on the performance of any offline algorithm, and thus make it difficult to get larger competitive ratios and tighter analyses.
+Simple LP formulations like this, while useful, can give too large of an upper bound on the performance of any offline algorithm, and thus make it difficult to get larger competitive ratios.
 As such, more complex (and, often, exponentially-sized) LPs have been used in recent work (see, e.g.,~\citet{svenssonLP}) to achieve better results.
-Similarly, our LP-based techniques in Section~\ref{sec:lpalgs} use more complex, exponential-sized LPs to overcome the limitations of stochasticity gaps.
+Our LP-based techniques in \Cref{sec:lpalgs} use different exponential-sized LPs to overcome the limitations of stochasticity gaps.